niisar/tsbook/README.md

 # Object Oriented Programming in Typescript

-Typescript is nothing but a Super-set of JavaScript.
+Typescript is nothing but a Super-set of JavaScript that means any JavaScript you write is a valid Typescript.
 It is an open source project maintained by Microsoft.
 It basically transpiles Typescript Code into JavaScript.

 Typescript is recomanded language for Angular 2 and also work greate with other framework and liberary like React and JQuery.